 A number of unique skiing opportunities lie across the Myoko Kogen mountain range and surrounding area of Joetsu Myoko ski resorts.
 There are endless ways to enjoy skiing here, from long, scenic, tree-lined slopes to challenging bump runs—and especially deep, deep powder.

 Joetsu Myoko Ski Resorts

 For those who want variety in their skiing, the interconnected Akakura Kanko Ski Resort (Akakan) and Akakura Onsen Ski Resort together provide 32 different courses for all levels.
 Ikenotaira Onsen Ski Resort provides both wide, gentle slopes and one of the best board and ski parks in Japan.
 Myoko Suginohara Ski Resort has everything from steep bump runs and open slopes to Japan’s longest run — measuring a full 8.5 kilometres in length.
-Seki Onsen Ski Resort and Hiuchi Charmant Ski Resort are known for their all-access powder, especially among snowboarders, while Lotte Arai Resort recently re-opened to world acclaim for the quality of it’s Japan ski experience.
-Further afield is Madarao Kogen Ski Resort – famous for it’s “Mad-A-Pow” and the off the beaten track Cupid Valley.
-Most Joetsu Myoko ski resorts now have a number of ski schools with instructors teaching partly or exclusively in English to help you improve your skiing, or to get out into the beautiful backcountry of the area.
+The small 2 lift Seki Onsen Ski Resort now has a cult following worldwide for it’s deep powder and rustic feel.